Bart72V/1U---15HP-Buffered-Multiple/README.md

 # 1U---15HP-Buffered-Multiple
-a buffered multiple that fits in a 1U (Intellijel format) row...
+A buffered multiple that fits in a 1U (Intellijel format) row.
+This module contains a few SMD parts, resistors and IC's, most parts are trough-hole.